-Private Water staff continues to maintain the popular web page titled "What's Wrong with My Water?".
-The website answers some commonly asked questions about private well water quantity, helps well owners diagnose their aesthetic water quality problems, and captures and preserves DNR water supply institutional knowledge.
+DG encourages private well owners to test their wells annually for bacteria, and other contaminants they may be concerned about.
+Private Water staff continues to maintain the popular web page titled "What's Wrong with My Water?" to help answer commonly-asked questions about private well water quantity, helps well owners diagnose their aesthetic water quality problems, and provide DNR water supply institutional knowledge.

-DG continues to promote electronic management of well construction, well abandonment, and other information through its website at https://dnr.wisconsin.gov/topic/Wells/drillerPumpInstall.html.
-DG is working to provide drillers with on-line access to the most current data needed to make sound well siting decisions, including well construction reports, location of waste disposal and remediation sites, and many other related files.
+DG continues to promote electronic management of well construction, well abandonment, and other information.
+Private Water staff recently developed an on-line Well Abandonment Report system, which allows licensed individuals to submit required well filling and sealing reports electronically.
+The new online system will be promoted during 2015, and electronically filing will be required by July 1, 2016.
+DG is working to provide drillers with internet-based access to the most current data needed to make sound well siting decisions, including well construction reports, location of waste disposal and remediation sites, and many other related maps.